slimnate/blog/_posts/2021-04-14-snake-tank-humidity-controller.md

 For the humidity monitoring, I chose a [DHT-22](https://www.amazon.com/gp/product/B07XBVR532) temperature and humidity sensor combo (DHT-11 can also be used and is slightly cheaper, but the DHT-22 is more accurate)

 For humidifier system I chose to use an [ultrasonic transducer](https://www.amazon.com/gp/product/B08GQT43W7) to create humid air, with 1 1/2 inch sump pump drain hoses and 40mm PC fans to push the humid air to each tank.

+For details on how I designed the humidifier system, check out my article [Snake Tank Controller - Designing the humidifier system]({% post_url 2021-04-14-humidifier-system-design %})

 ### Light control system
 The second design objective was to create an AC outlet box that can be switched by an arduino.
 To achieve this, I use a standard 2-gang outlet box with two outlets and two [relays](https://www.amazon.com/gp/product/B00LW15A4W) to control each outlet separately.
 The relays are wired in series with the hot wire of the standard residential 120V AC line voltage inside the box.